-Exercise 19.
+Exercise 22.
 The leverage ratio or debt/equity ratio of a firm is defined to be the total debt of the firm divided by the equity $L_t = D_t/E_t$.
 A highly leveraged firm has a lot of debt which might indicate a danger of default, and certainly a susceptibility to rising interest rates.

-Consider the Merton model and use MATLAB or similar to plot the value of the debt D_0 as a function of debt maturity T for the following leverage levels: 10, 3, 1, 1/3, 1/10.
+- 1. Consider the Merton model with the above parameters.
+Use MATLAB or similar to plot the value of the debt D_0 as a function of debt maturity T for the following leverage levels: 10, 3, 1, 1/3, 1/10.
+(Hint: W.L.O.G. you may set K = 1.
+Then you will need to use a root finding method (e.g. Newton-Raphson) to find the value of A_0 for a given level of leverage.) - 2.
 Thinking of $D_0(T)$ as the price of a zero coupon defaultable bond, compute the credit spread (defaultable bond yield minus default free bond yield) as a function over T, again for the same leverage levels.